patrick-tssn/Awesome-Colorful-LLM/Vision/Video.md

 ## Projects & Tools

+- [Match cutting](https://github.com/Netflix/matchcut), A match cut is a transition between a pair of shots that uses similar framing, composition, or action to fluidly bring the viewer from one scene to the next
 - [Awesome-Video-Object-Segmentation](https://github.com/gaomingqi/Awesome-Video-Object-Segmentation), A curated list of video object segmentation (vos) papers, datasets, and projects.
 - [pytube](https://github.com/pytube/pytube), A lightweight, dependency-free Python library (and command-line utility) for downloading YouTube Videos.
 - [movienet-tools](https://github.com/movienet/movienet-tools/blob/master/docs/GETTING_STARTED.md), Movie toolbox provides many basic tools and functions for the researches on movie understanding, with which you can get started with your research easily.